fivetran/dbt_shopify/README.md

   shopify_using_customer_metafields: True ## False by default.
 Will enable ONLY the customer metafield model.
   shopify_using_order_metafields: True ## False by default.
 Will enable ONLY the order metafield model.
   shopify_using_product_metafields: True ## False by default.
 Will enable ONLY the product metafield model.
-  shopify_using_product_image_metafields: True ## False by default.
-Will enable ONLY the product image metafield model.
   shopify_using_product_variant_metafields: True ## False by default.
 Will enable ONLY the product variant metafield model.
   shopify_using_shop_metafields: True ## False by default.
 Will enable ONLY the shop metafield model.
 ```